-In 1944, after struggling financially in Harlem and Greenwich Village for several years, James Baldwin found friends and mentors in the painter Beauford Delaney and writer Richard Wright.
+In the early 1940s, after struggling financially in Harlem and Greenwich Village for several years, James Baldwin found friends and mentors in the painter Beauford Delaney and writer Richard Wright.
 Both saw Baldwin’s extreme authorial talent and ability to speak frankly and deeply about race.
 Wright helped nurture the young author and encouraged him to keep working on his first novel, Go Tell It On The Mountain.
 In 1948, Wright helped Baldwin secure a fellowship for writing that novel.
 The financial support meant more than just the chance to work unencumbered—it enabled him to escape from United States racism and homophobia.

 In November 1948, Baldwin gave his mother a large part of his fellowship stipend and used the rest to relocate to Paris.
 Twenty-four years old, primarily alone, speaking only English, and having only forty dollars in his pocket and nothing in the bank, Baldwin found himself living in post-war Paris.
 He loved discovering the city.
-In July of 1961, in the essay “The New Lost Generation” published in the magazine Esquire, he fondly recalls “the days when we walked through Les Halles singing, loving every inch of France and loving each other ... the jam sessions in Pigalle, and our stories about the whores there ... the nights spent smoking hashish in the Arab cafés, the morning which found us telling dirty stories, true stories, sad and earnest stories, in grey workingmen’s cafés.”
+In July of 1961, in the essay “The New Lost Generation” published in Esquire, he fondly recalls “the days when we walked through Les Halles singing, loving every inch of France and loving each other ... the jam sessions in Pigalle, and our stories about the whores there ... the nights spent smoking hashish in the Arab cafés, the morning which found us telling dirty stories, true stories, sad and earnest stories, in grey workingmen’s cafés.”

 Spending so much time in restaurants and bars was an expensive way to engage with his writing.
 Baldwin’s stipend had not carried him far in Paris.
 He soon found the unpaid bills and the prospect of free loading off wealthier acquaintances “humiliating.”
 To support himself, he worked several odd jobs throughout the city, including office assistant for an American attorney living in Paris.
 Fundamentally, however, the Parisian café scene sustained his work and allowed Baldwin to thrive both socially and professionally as he got to know French intellectuals and artists.